Lojlk/Lojlk.github.io/index.md

 ---

 <p>
   Welcome!
 My name is John and I am a second year engineering student.
-This is my personal website where I blog about my interests and in general, my thoughts.
+This is my personal website where I blog about whatever I am up to.
 </p>

 <section class="sample" id="bringhurst">